Snowflake-Labs/sfguide-spcs-cortex-reactjs-flask-app/README.md

 ### Step 2: Create Conda Environment

-In a terminal window, browse to the cloned repo folder and run the following commands:
+In a terminal window, browse to the cloned repo folder and execute the following commands:

 * Download and install the miniconda installer from https://conda.io/miniconda.html.
 (OR, you may use any other Python environment, for example, [virtualenv](https://virtualenv.pypa.io/en/latest/)).
 * Execute `conda create --name snowpark-spcs -c https://repo.anaconda.com/pkgs/snowflake python=3.9`